programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Here we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
 We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
 Some panels will be declared within the init function, but we only do this for panels or objects that will never change.

 Textures need to be loaded by a 'TextureLoader'.
 After loading each texture we will generate a set of lower-resolution images (a 'mipmap') for it.
 The renderer will automatically use one of the lower-resolution images for when the texture appears small or far away.
 Using lower-resolution images for areas covering less pixels is not only more efficient, it can prevent image 'shimmering'.
 Mipmap creation is one of the reasons for using images of 2<sup>n</sup> by 2<sup>n</sup> dimensions but the creation of the down-sampled image sets takes processing time.

-After:
+First we declare the variables, after:

 ```
     // Variable declaration and setting